jito-foundation/jito-solana/bam-local-cluster/README.md

 The cluster runs until you press Ctrl+C or a validator process fails.
 All validator output is streamed to the console for debugging.

+Use `--skip-last-validator` to omit starting the final validator (useful when running an alternate validator for testing purposes); the validator still receives stake/airdrop in genesis and remains in the leader schedule.

 ## Troubleshooting